NahimNasser/django-unchained/README.md

 This session will discuss pythonic syntax, structure, and principles.
 Useful built-in functions, and data structures critical for use with django will be covered.
 We will be using the python interactive interpreter for a portion of this lesson.

 ##Session 2: Django's architecture, design, and principles
 A high level overview of the various components in a django web application, and how they interoperate with each other.
-Django's MVT architecture will be broken down.
+Django's MVC architecture will be broken down.
 Django's design philosophies will also be discussed.

 ##Session 3: Building a django application Part One
-An interactive session where we will build a fully functioning django application
+An interactive session where we will build a fully functioning django application.
+We will walk through the tutorial presented on https://docs.djangoproject.com/en/1.4/intro/tutorial01/.
+It is very well documented and will familiarize the student with the djangoproject website for future use.
+We will go over part 1 and part 2 in this session.
+This will cover core concepts on setting up a project, implementing models and utilizing the admin functionality.

 ##Session 4: Building a django application Part Two
+Part 3 and 4 will be presented in this session.
+We will cover views and templates here.
+After this session the student should be equipped with all the basic skills to set up a website.

 ##Session 5: Craftsmanship
+Core elements will be reviewed as students will attempt at building features for a website.
+They can choose from a pre-selected set of tasks or decide on something themselves.

 ##Session 6: BONUS TOPICS: NLP, BIG DATA, and SCALABILITY with DJANGO/PYTHON
+Fundamental concepts of natural language processing will be discussed.
+We will build a basic spam filter using Pythons NLTK library.
+Database and server architectures that allow for scalability will be presented.